Shrinking: Production

 It was announced in October 2021 that Apple TV+ had ordered a ten-episode season for the series, which would star Jason Segel, who co-created alongside Brett Goldstein and Bill Lawrence.
 In April 2022, Harrison Ford, Jessica Williams, Christa Miller, Michael Urie, Luke Tennie, and Lukita Maxwell joined the cast, with James Ponsoldt joining the production as a director and executive producer.
 Production began in April 2022.
 The first season has a total of ten episodes.
 The series theme song "Frightening Fishes" was written by Ben Gibbard and Tom Howe.

 During a 2023 interview with Harrison Ford for The Hollywood Reporter, author James Hibberd reminded Ford that he had said in 2002 that he was content to work only once per year and asked him why he had accepted the offer to play Dr. Paul Rhoades.
 Ford replied that he wanted to try new things after a period of not doing as much work as he wished due to the COVID-19 pandemic and his commitments to the titular role of the long-delayed Indiana Jones and the Dial of Destiny.
 As with his role in 1923, Ford accepted the Shrinking role despite there not being a script at the time, trusting that Segel, Goldstein, Lawrence and Brian Gallivan would deliver him a good script.

 In March 2023, Apple TV+ renewed the series for a second season.
 In June 2024, Ashley Nicole Black joined the second season as a writer and a cast member in an undisclosed capacity.
 The season filmed from January to June 2024.
 Ted McGinley, who had a recurring role in the first season, was promoted to series regular for the second season.
 The show was pitched to Apple as a three-season-show, but the creators are open to continue if a fitting story emerges.
 On October 17, 2024, Apple TV+ renewed the series for a third season.
 Filming for the third season began in mid-February 2025 and concluded on July 16, 2025.

+Shrinking was renewed for a fourth season in January 2026.
+Lawrence stated that the original three season story arc will still conclude as planned and the fourth season will begin "a new story with the same cast."

 Release

 Shrinking was released on January 27, 2023, with the first two episodes premiering together and the rest releasing on a weekly basis on Apple TV+.
 The second season premiered on October 16, 2024.
-The third season is scheduled to premiere on January 28, 2026, with a one-hour episode and the rest debuting on a weekly basis until the season finale on April 8.
+The third season premiered on January 28, 2026, with a one-hour episode and the rest debuting on a weekly basis until the season finale on April 8.